Last updated 14th May, 2025

 If you’re unsure and have no experience dealing with consumer units, then you should hire a professional to supply and fit the right circuit breaker, which will cost around £45 to £50 for a qualified electrician to fit a new circuit breaker.

-To ensure your electrical supply is working properly, you should book in a maintenance check every 5 to 10 years to ensure there are no faults.
+To ensure your electrical supply is working properly, you should book a maintenance check every 5 to 10 years to ensure there are no faults.

-Although, some companies do offer annual electric checks which may be beneficial.
+However, some companies do offer annual electric checks which may be beneficial.

 This typically costs around £100 to £300 for an Electrical Installation Report.